sks/my-road-2-industrial-applications/en/Security/registering_client_in_uaa.md

 * ` --autoapprove `.
 Tells the UAA that these scope should not require user approval.
 Hence user won't be prompted on a new screen whether the client should be given access to these scopes
 * ` --authorized_grant_types ` : This is something that we should read upon.
 For now lets stick to implicit
 * ` --redirect_uri `: Where  to redirect once successfully logged in
+* Why 2 clients ?
+    *  In a micro-service world, you don't want to use one client's credentials in another one.
+In this case ` todo-client ` and ` todo-server `

 ##References